phievo/phievo/docs/source/analyse.md

 net.draw(edgeLegend=True)
 ```

 where `net` is the network under consideration.
-By default the interactions ids are not displayed on a network layout, the option `edgeLegend` must be set to `True` to display the legends.
+By default the interactions ids are not displayed on a network layout, the option `edgeLegend` must be set to `True` to display them.

 To modify a precise node, you can access it with the function *get_node* and then modify it
 ```python